howToCodeWell/code-of-conduct/README.md

 ## Examples of unacceptable behavior
 - Trolling, insulting and derogatory comments
-- Public and private harassment
+- Public and private harassment including racist, sexist or homophobic behavior
 - Publishing others private information
 - Patronizing and harmful language
 - Overuse of self promotion without other community input